Can a Real Estate Agent Be Sued For An Error or Omission?

 Expert Evidence Needed

-To prove that a real estate agent failed to provide services in accordance to the standards of a reasonable real estate agent an expert opinion is usually required.
-The opinion of an expert will be used to explain to the court what the real estate agent did and what should be done in a similar circumstance by a reasonably acting real estate agent.
-The need for an expert opinion was explained in the cases of Krawchuk, Lippa, Fischer v.
-Volpe, 2016 ONSC 6326, where it was said:
+In a case of professional negligence for an error or omission committed by a real estate agent when rendering advice or guidance to a client an expert opinion is usually required.
+The expert opinion is intended to explain what the subject real estate agent did and what would be expected in similar circumstances from a reasonably acting real estate agent.
+The requirement of an expert opinion is explained in Krawchuk, Lippa, Fischer v.
+Volpe, 2016 ONSC 6326, among other cases.
+Specifically, these cases state:

 The jurisprudence indicates that, in general, it is inappropriate for a trial court to determine the standard of care in a professional negligence case in the absence of expert evidence.
 See Zink v.
 Adrian, 2005 BCCA 93 (CanLII), B.C.J.
 No. 295, 37 B.C.L.R.
 (4th) 389 (C.A.), at para.
 43, Southin J.A., concurring; Gauvreau v.
 Paci, O.J.
 No. 2396 (C.A.), at para.
 1; Precision Remodeling Ltd. v.
 Soskin, Soskin & Potasky LLP, O.J.
 No. 2560, 2008 CanLII 31411 (S.C.J.), at para.
 57; Dinevski v.
 Snowdon, O.J.
 No. 2516, 2010 ONSC 2715, at paras.
 68-69; Adeshina v.
 Litwiniuk & Co., 2010 ABQB 80 (CanLII), A.J.
 No. 125, 24 Alta.
 L.R.
 (5th) 67 (Q.B.), at paras.
 160-75.